THE CHARTREUX CAT – AN EARLY HISTORY

 According to Phyllis Lauder, writing in "The British, European and American Shorthair Cat" (1981): "In France the Blue shorthairs are known as Chartreux.
 There has, now and then, been put forward the idea that the British Blues and the Chartreux were different varieties of shorthair cats; but well-known judges in France and Britain have always been aware that the two terms are simply different names for the same cats.
 The Blue shorthair doubtless existed in France and England in the Middle Ages; it is quite reasonable, indeed, to suppose that he voyaged as ship's cat from Calais to Dover and back and if the fancy took him, went ashore and settled in either country."

-According to the modern wording of the standard, which is based on the 18th Century texts, it is medium-sized, with orange or copper-orange eyes, upright ears and a small, narrow muzzle on a broad head and thick powerful neck.
+According to the modern wording of the standard, which is based on the 18th Century texts, it is medium-sized, with orange or copper-orange eyes, upright ears and a relatively narrow muzzle on a broad head and thick powerful neck.
 The shape of its head and muzzle give it a sweet “smiling” expression.
-Its body is robust and set on fine boned legs and delicate, compact feet leading to the modern nickname “a potato on matchsticks."
+Its body is robust and set on fine boned legs - meaning less cobby than the British Shorthair - and compact feet.
+This led to the rather unfair epithet of “a potato on toothpicks" Some breed standards (CFA, TICA) call for the legs to have relatively fine boning compared to body mass, while other breed standards (FIFe, LOOF) require sturdy legs with medium to large feet, and leg boning less massive than the British Short/Longhair or Persian.
 Its blue fur is dense, medium-short with a resilient undercoat, and becomes slightly woolly with age.
 The fur often parts like sheepskin at the neck and flanks.
 It is a very slow-maturing breed and the coat reaching its full glory after three years of age.
 Indeed it was once prized for its fur which could be dyed and sold as Otter.

 C'est Belaud mon petit chat gris, [. . .]